MODULE 2 - Section 2

 Travel Plans

-While some teams like to wait longer to make flight arrangements to ensure team members have raised sufficient funds to cover their travel expenses, it is required that teams make travel arrangements no later than 40 days in advance of departure to avoid teams missing out on potentially limited flight options.
+Teams must make travel arrangements no later than 40 days before departure to avoid missing out on potentially limited flight options.

 Community Entry/Exit Requirements

-Wide-Spread Infectious Disease - If there are any special protocols in place for your community related to wide-spread infectious disease, such as Covid19, please let a visiting team know how to prepare to arrive/be in your community.
+Wide-Spread Infectious Disease - If there are any special protocols in place for your community related to wide-spread infectious disease, please let a visiting team know how to prepare.

-Immunizations - Some host-nations may require that visitors be immunized against certain diseases (i.e. Covid19, yellow fever, typhoid).
-The short-term team is tasked with knowing what those immunizations are through the CDC website.
-However, your guidance is also appreciated.
+Immunizations - Some host-nations may require that visitors be immunized against certain diseases (i.e. yellow fever, typhoid).
+The short-term team is responsible for knowing what those immunizations are through the CDC website.
+However, it is helpful to remind them of requirements or help interpret whether a “recommended” vaccine makes sense to have for your particular location.

 Visas - An entry visa may be required by a host-nation in order for an individual to visit.
 It is the responsibility of the team and you, the host-coordinator, to ensure the team has obtained the proper visa prior to entry.

-Entry and Exit Fees - It is possible that a host-nation will require an entry or exit fee for each person visiting.
-If this is the case, it is the responsibility of the host to help the team prepare for this cost.
-Please be sure to let them know how they will be asked to pay for the fee and if they will need to have local currency in hand in order to do so.
+Entry/Exit Fees - It is possible that a host-nation will require an entry or exit fee for each person visiting.
+It is the host-coordinator’s responsibility to inform the team of this cost.
+Let them know how they will be asked to pay the fee and whether they will need to have local currency in hand.

-Customs - For many teams, going through customs can be an anxious experience.
-Please help prepare the team with any helpful information that will ease their experience.
-This may include how to answer important customs questions (i.e. what was the nature of your visit?).
+Customs - Going through customs can be an anxious experience.
+Please prepare the team with any information that will ease their experience.
+This may include how to answer important customs questions (i.e. what is/was the nature of your visit?).
 This is particularly important for teams visiting secure contexts.
-Please also advise team members what items they should not purchase while in-community that are likely to get them stopped at customs.
+Advise team members what items they should not pack in order to avoid getting stopped at customs.